 Over the last 3 years performance data has consistently shown common cause (expected) variation.
+How do we compare to our all Wales peers?

-C.difficile infections 5 th out of 6 E.coli infections 6 th out of 6 S.aureus bacteraemias (MRSA and MSSA) infections Feb 2021 2 nd out of 6 \triangle Serious incidents assured in a timely manner available • Timely responses to complaints Q3 20/21 8 th out of 10
+C.difficile infections Feb 2021 5 th out of 6 E.coli infections Feb 2021 6 th out of 6 S.aureus bacteraemias (MRSA and MSSA) infections Feb 2021 2 nd out of 6 \triangle Serious incidents assured in a timely manner Not available •• Timely responses to complaints Q3 20/21 8 th out of 10